Please note that Tapas no longer supports Internet Explorer.

 Know my place…

 The thought made me angry.
 Rather than wallow, I preferred to burn my anger like fuel for all the late nights and early mornings I put in.
 I had to.
-Without raden, I needed tenacity, creativity, a burning sense of purpose.
+Without raden, I needed tenacity, creativity, and a burning sense of purpose.
 I would make something that was going to change this world.
 Something brilliant.
 Something unrivaled and unquestionably needed.

 Between one breath and the next, fatigue swallowed my anger.
 The dried veilgator blood was peeling up from my skin, leaving it raw and red, and my ruined clothes were starting to chafe.

 After the first ten minutes or so, my solo walk didn’t feel so liberating anymore, but I powered on until I reached the revolving doors of the high-rise apartment building I called home.
-Craning my neck, I stared up at the lightning rod at the very top: a single red light briefly flashed in the night sky.
+Craning my neck, I stared up at the lightning rod at the very top.
+A single red light briefly flashed in the night sky.

 Steeling myself, I walked through the rotating doors and across the lobby, past the dozens of mailboxes on the right wall, toward the row of elevators at the back.
 I ignored the receptionist behind the main desk, who scrunched her nose in disgust at my state, and punched a button.